I tried reading Hermes Agent's self-improving from the code

 """

 What I found thoughtful here is that this is only a filter for "whether to show it."
-The comment also states it doesn't apply to skill_view or explicit loading via --skills.
-Since explicitly loading is an explicit act of consent, force-load passes through even if hidden by the filter.
-It's a design that reduces skills irrelevant to the environment from the list while ensuring they can always be called when needed.
+The comment also states that it doesn't apply to skill_view or explicit loading via --skills.
+Explicit loading is explicit consent, so force-load passes through even if hidden by the filter.
+It's a design that reduces skills irrelevant to the environment from the list, while still ensuring they can always be called when needed.

-Next, a curator was introduced to fold away unused skills.
-It's a mechanism that archives skills that haven't been used for a certain period, and the key point is that built-in (bundled) skills can also be targeted.
+Next, a curator was introduced to consolidate unused skills.
+It's a mechanism that archives skills that haven't been used for a certain period, and the key point is that built-in (bundled skills) can also be targeted.

 Source: hermes-agent/agent/curator.py L187-L195